Smith1255/Black-J/README.md

 •The 'versional' folder contains all of the versions of the project, excluding those mentioned above

-•The program titled 'tempdict' is the file that the program stores user information in and must be in the same directory as the black jack application.
+•The program titled 'tempdict' is the file that the program stores user information in and must be in the same directory as the black jack application

 ---------------------------------------------------------------------------------------------------------------------
 #Andrew Smith